Brightening Routine for People Who Work Out Daily: Complete Guide

 Step 1: Skip Heavy Products

-Don't apply serums, heavy moisturizers, or brightening treatments before workouts.
-Heat and sweat increase absorption unpredictably and can cause irritation.
-Products also mix with sweat and clog pores.
+Do not apply serums, heavy moisturizers, or brightening treatments before workouts.
+Heat and sweat increase absorption and can cause irritation.

 Exception: Sunscreen is essential for outdoor exercise.
 Choose a lightweight, sweat-resistant SPF 30+.